-Others are just the way too complicated, in my opinion, it's even not worth the hurdles unless your "Organic Traffic" percentage are huge.
+Others are just the way too complicated, in my opinion, it’s even not worth the hurdles unless your “Organic Traffic” percentage is huge.

-Even worse, some people even suggested you to buy an expensive SEO software tools to get insights on this.
+Even worse, some people even suggested you buy expensive SEO software tools to get insights on this.

 Although Google actually provided those keywords by their other webmaster tools: Google Search Console.